angelocarly/kiyo-template/README.md

 This repository acts as a template to easily get started using [Kiyo](https://github.com/angelocarly/kiyo).
 It is a Rust project setup with Kiyo as a dependency, and contains the necessary code to run a simple shader.

+Use the top-right button "Use this template" to get started.

 ## Versions
 You can set the version of Kiyo by editing `Cargo.toml` and specifying a specific release version published on [crates.io](https://crates.io/crates/kiyo/).
 ```toml